As we face the ongoing impact of the coronavirus pandemic, the CIPD is collating and publishing updated resources to support your response

 As businesses work towards reopening in part or full, and mindful of advice and restrictions that continue to change, employers must plan for any return to the workplace in a way that cares for their people and safeguards their health and wellbeing.

-Where a return to the workplace is necessary, at the heart of any plans should be a commitment to support flexible and remote working where possible, and the provision of support for physical and mental health for workers who cannot work from home, and may be concerned about being in the workplace or travelling there.
+Where a return to the workplace is necessary or possible under the latest stage of lockdown easing, at the heart of any plans should be a commitment to support flexible and remote working where possible, and the provision of support for physical and mental health for workers.
+Employees may be concerned about being in the workplace or travelling there.
+This will be particularly true for employees who have been shielding; you can find advice on supporting these employees in our shielding guide.

 Making the decision about returning to the workplace

-Government advice to work from home wherever possible, offers two options:
+Government advice to work from home wherever possible (expected to last until May or June 2021), offers two options:

 - Supporting working from home until lockdown restrictions or social distancing is relaxed